JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 Learning, always be skeptical of new technology.
 If it's from a credible university or company it does not matter.
 It will be hard to replicate.

-### PolyCam - No one had IOS so we couldn't test it.

 ### Multiplayer plugin (did not work with Volinga)
 - Worked decently, not very easy to use and to set up.
 We had some problems with persistence and with using Git.
 Recommend watching the video from unreal on how it is used.
 It does work well if you are using traditional unreal engine tools.